3 Terms + Capstone Project

 Know how to put in place a comprehensive customer loyalty program and measure its performance

 This course will reflect the importance of CRM in marketing and business in general.
 The specific focus will be on the role of Internet technologies in supporting CRM; hence the name E-CRM.
-These Internet technologies are not all CRM software per se, but rather ad hoc tools that can be utilised together for powerful e-CRM.At the end of the course, students should be able to:
+These Internet technologies are not all CRM software per se, but rather ad hoc tools that can be utilized together for powerful e-CRM.At the end of the course, students should be able to:

 Master the key concepts of electronic/digital Customer Relationship Management.